JUaHELE/bdr/README.md

 # BDR: Block Device Replicator

 ## Introduction
 BDR (Block Device Replicator) is a real-time, network-based block device replication solution designed for Linux.
-BDR observes writes made to a specified device and sends them over the network to a designated destination, where the receiver daemon writes them to a backup device—essentially mirroring RAID 1 functionality.
+BDR observes writes made to a specified device and sends them over the network to a designated destination, where the receiver daemon writes them to a backup device, essentially mirroring RAID 1 functionality.

 If the disk experiences high load and the client daemon cannot send new writes quickly enough, a complete disk scan is necessary.
 When the client daemon starts, it performs a full disk scan to ensure consistency.
 The initial scan can be turned off if you are sure that devices are identical (not advised).